Grand Lodge of British Freemasons in Germany: Beaver Lodge Number 885

+Lodge seal

 The seal consists of a large hexagram containing square and compass's with letter ‘G’, a maple leaf and a beaver.
 The hexagram is said to have been found within the buildings of King Solomon's temple, from which the philosophies and studies of Freemasons said to be inspired.
 The Square and compass's with the letter ‘G’ denotes the Grand Geometrician of the Universe or God and can be seen in the upper triangle of the hexagram.
 The maple leaf representing its Canadian origins is placed centrally and a beaver from which the Lodge takes its name is placed upon the maple leaf.